Pinafore/nlp-hw/tfidf_guesser/README.md

 1. What answers get confused with each other most easily?
 What kinds of mistakes does this guesser make?
-1. How does this guesser compare to GPT3?
+1. How does this guesser compare to GPT?
+(Remember that the cached guesser from the feature engineering homework came from GPT3.)
 1. Compute recall as you increase the number of guesses.

 Accuracy (10 points): How well you do on the recall leaderboard.